 Blood and Urine Chemistry.
 We sell three chemistry analyzers, the Catalyst Dx Chemistry Analyzer, the Catalyst One Chemistry Analyzer and the VetTest Chemistry Analyzer, that are used by veterinarians to measure levels of certain enzymes and other substances in blood or urine for monitoring health status and assisting in diagnosing physiologic conditions.
 These three instruments use consumables manufactured for IDEXX by Ortho-Clinical Diagnostics, Inc. ("Ortho") based on Ortho's dry slide technology.
 In addition, the Catalyst Dx and the Catalyst One analyzers also use dry slide electrolyte consumables manufactured by OPTI Medical Systems, Inc. ("OPTI Medical Systems"), one of our whollyowned subsidiaries, and other slides also manufactured by IDEXX.
 Blood tests commonly run on these analyzers include glucose, alkaline phosphatase, ALT (alanine aminotransferase), albumin, calcium, creatinine, blood urea nitrogen, total protein and many others.
 Tests are sold individually and in prepackaged panels.
-All three analyzers also run a urine test called urine protein:creatinine ratio, which assists in the early detection of renal disease.
+All three analyzers also run a urine test called urine protein:creatinine ratio, which assists in the detection of renal disease.

-The Catalyst Dx and Catalyst One analyzers provide significantly improved throughput, ease of use and test menu relative to the VetTest analyzer (our original chemistry analyzer), including the ability to run electrolytes, phenobarbital and fructosamine.
+The Catalyst Dx and Catalyst One analyzers provide significantly improved throughput, ease of use and test menu relative to the VetTest analyzer (our original chemistry analyzer), including the ability to run electrolytes, phenobarbital, fructosamine and total thyroxine ("T4").
 Key ease-of-use features include the ability to run a whole blood sample using an on-board centrifuge, the ability to run pre-packaged, multi-slide clips in addition to single chemistry slides and an automated metering system.
-These analyzers also enable automated dilutions, which is an ease-of-use feature both for certain blood chemistries and the test for urine protein: creatinine ratio.
+These analyzers also enable automated dilutions, which is an ease-of-use feature both for certain blood chemistries and the test for urine protein:creatinine ratio.
 The Catalyst Dx analyzer allows a veterinarian to run multiple patient samples simultaneously and both the Catalyst Dx and Catalyst One run different sample types including whole blood, plasma, serum and urine.
 In addition, the Catalyst Dx and Catalyst One analyzers run a test to measure phenobarbital levels in blood, allowing veterinarians to adjust anticonvulsant medication more quickly and efficiently.
-Our fructosamine test helps veterinarians to manage canine and feline diabetes mellitus, helping to assess insulin treatments and adjust insulin dosages.
-We launched a total thyroxine ("T4") test for use with the Catalyst One analyzer in February 2015 and will be introducing a similar test for use with the Catalyst Dx during the first half of 2015.
-T4 testing is essential to assessing thyroid function and is an accepted standard for baseline testing for both sick pets and preventive care in senior pets.
+Our fructosamine test helps veterinarians to diagnose and manage canine and feline diabetes mellitus, helping to assess insulin treatments and adjust insulin dosages.
+We launched our total T4 test globally for use on the Catalyst One analyzer during the first quarter of 2015 and for use on the Catalyst Dx analyzer early in the third quarter of 2015.
+T4 testing is essential to assessing and managing thyroid function and is an accepted standard for baseline testing for both sick pets and preventive care in senior pets.

-The Catalyst One analyzer, launched in November 2014, is engineered to deliver the same laboratory-quality results and real-time work flow as the Catalyst Dx analyzer, offering an attractive inhouse chemistry option when a single sample drawer is sufficient for a clinic's work-flow requirements.
+The Catalyst One analyzer, launched in November 2014, is engineered to deliver the same laboratory-quality results and real-time work flow as the Catalyst Dx analyzer, offering an attractive in-house chemistry option when a single sample drawer is sufficient for a clinic's work-flow requirements.
 The Catalyst One analyzer currently offers an expanding menu of 30 tests, including tests for thyroid disease, kidney disease, diabetes and therapeutic drug monitoring.
-Additionally, the instrument is the industry's first to combine chemistry, electrolytes and T4 in a single blood sample run.

-We also sell two other chemistry analyzers, the VetLyte Electrolyte Analyzer and the VetStat Electrolyte and Blood Gas Analyzer.
-The VetStat analyzer runs single-use disposable cassettes that are manufactured by OPTI Medical Systems.
+We also have two other chemistry analyzers, the VetLyte Electrolyte Analyzer and the VetStat Electrolyte and Blood Gas Analyzer.
+The VetStat analyzer runs single-use disposable cassettes that are manufactured by our OPTI Medical Systems business.

-Sales of consumables for use in our installed base of chemistry analyzers provide the majority of consumables volumes and recurring diagnostic revenues generated from our installed base of IDEXX VetLab equipment.
+Sales of consumables to customers who use our chemistry analyzers provide the majority of our instrument consumables revenues from our installed base of IDEXX VetLab equipment.